xizon/F-Curator/README.md

 - **Category management** and clear list blocks
 - Drag and drop **sorting**
 - **Exporting HTML** that separates APP to use favorites
+- Support quick search for URL and Site Name
 - Judgment of URL validity and repetitiveness
 - Automatically extract resources local, such as icons